a-renzini/pygwb/docs/simulator.rst

     Additional informational information about the ``Interferometer`` object can be found `here <api/pygwb.detector.Interferometer.html>`_.

 Note that the interferometers above contain the desired data in which we want to inject the signal.
-We now make sure the duration and sampling frequency of the detector is set to the desired value of these parameters, as specified in the parameters object defined at the start of this example.
+We now make sure the duration and sampling frequency of the detector are set to the desired value of these parameters, as specified in the parameters object defined at the start of this example.
 The strain data in the interferometer is also set to the real data considered in this example.

 .. code-block:: python